 Originally hailing from Strawberry Junction, Texas, Jordan Rousseau received his MFA in Technical Production from the University of North Carolina at Chapel Hill, and his BA in Oral Communication/Theatre from Harding University in Searcy, Arkansas.
 He is a Technical Director in charge of behind-the-scenes safety, logistics, and construction.
-He is also the Properties Department mentor and supervisor, and can be found working in the basement on various animal puppets and fine furniture.
+He is also the Head of Properties, and can be found whittling away his time in the basement on various animal puppets and fine furniture.

-Jordan's experience includes working for the National Theatre in London, The Royal Shakespeare Company in Stratford-upon-Avon, PlayMaker’s Repertory Company (LORT D), The Virginia Shakespeare Festival, The University of North Carolina at Chapel Hill, The Carrboro Arts Festival, Creative Visions, Searcy Summer Dinner Theatre, Waco’s Children Theatre, as well as many consultant jobs for various high schools and theatre companies.
-Some of his recent projects have included special properties construction for The Tempest and technical director for the summer rep stage for Shakespeare Dallas, design and creation of the deer for the world premiere of Deer at Stage West, and special effects fabrication for Common and Barbershop Chronicals at the National Theatre, and set carpenter for the world premiere of Miss Littlewood at the Royal Shakespeare Company.
+Jordan's experience includes working for the National Theatre in London, The Royal Shakespeare Company in Stratford-upon-Avon, PlayMaker’s Repertory Company (LORT D), The Virginia Shakespeare Festival, Illumination Fireworks, The University of North Carolina at Chapel Hill, Creative Pyrotechnics, The Carrboro Arts Festival, Creative Visions, Searcy Summer Dinner Theatre, Waco’s Children Theatre, as well as many consultant jobs for various high schools and theatre companies.
+Some of his favorite projects have included special properties construction for The Tempest and technical director for the summer rep stage for Shakespeare Dallas, design and creation of the deer for the world premiere of Deer at Stage West, special effects fabrication for Common and Barbershop Chronicals at the National Theatre, and set carpenter for the world premiere of Miss Littlewood at the Royal Shakespeare Company.

 Jordan specializes in props construction, metal fabrication, rigging, special effects, and CNC operations.
 Jordan is happily married to Kaity Briscoe, who works as the Fine Arts-LLC Program Director for Baylor.
 They are the proud parents of two rescue dogs — .22 and Kimber.